 It always surprises couples to learn how much goes into photo retouching.
 My contract even contains specific examples so clients are aware of what constitutes ‘extensive’ vs. ‘minor’ retouching.
 Minor basically means no big deal, I can zap that in Photoshop in a matter of seconds.

 Anything in the ‘extensive’ category typically takes anything from 10 minutes through to an hour or more.
-Or, if it isn’t worth your photographer’s time, it may be outsourced by them and the bill will either be passed to you, or the photographer may eat the cost themselves if they’re just a super nice person.
+Or, if it isn’t worth your photographer’s time, it may be outsourced to a photo editor and the bill will either be passed to you, or the photographer may eat the cost themselves if they have these costs built into the price of their services.

 Remember, these are just examples.
 Retouching requests and working out any associated costs are always on a per-image basis.